infinitered/ProMotion-menu/README.md

 # ProMotion SlideMenu
-This gem provides an easier way to integrate a great open source toolkit, [RubyMotion](http://www.rubymotion.com), with another great Objective-C framework, [PKRevealController](https://github.com/pkluz/PKRevealController), allowing you to easily have a cool facebook or Path style slide navigation menu from the left or right, complete with gestures.
+This gem provides an easier way to integrate a great open source toolkit, [RubyMotion](http://www.rubymotion.com), with another great Objective-C framework, [PKRevealController](https://github.com/pkluz/PKRevealController), allowing you to easily have a cool facebook or Path style slide navigation menu, complete with gestures.

 ## Installation